a collection of notes on areas of personal interest

 Here is another photograph showing a similar detail with the semi-circles having a small circular hole made in them, this time taken in Wakra in 1974.
 The detail here is simple in that it consists of only three patterns, but the rope detail particularly, has been well made with even distancing between the cuts although, again, there is no constant relationship between the semi-circles and triangular pattern.

 But the construction of the architrave seems to be typical of these design elements in having two of the design features – the triangular section and semi-circular motifs – worked out of the same piece of timber.
-Local practice would have this piece of timber as the element immediately in contact with the frame of the door and the, usually, a piece of timber fashioned as a rope moulding covering the junction of the architrave element and the masonry finish.
+Local practice would have this piece of timber as the element immediately in contact with the frame of the door and, usually, a piece of timber fashioned as a rope moulding covering the junction of the architrave element and the masonry finish.
 Note that the rope moulding has been fashioned by making a number of parallel saw cuts at around 45°.

 While the above construction and detailing appears to be the most common method used, there was the possibility of variation.
 If you look at the various examples on this page, this took place in the proportions of the semi-circles and triangles, decoration of the semi-circles, creation of the rope moulding and other elements of the design.
 In addition, as can be seen in this example, additional timber elements could be added in order to enhance the three-dimensional character of the overall design.